My medical approach

-One of the essential elements of my profession as a gynecologist is undoubtedly the subject of prevention, pursued through the prescription of a correct diet and lifestyle, even in the presence of rather important diseases, such as polycystic ovary syndrome, for which I recommend an integrated program of diet and physical activity and, only at a later stage, drugs, which are also very useful.
+One of the cornerstones of my medical profession as a gynecologist in Milan and Florence is undoubtedly that of prevention, pursued mainly through the prescription of a correct diet and lifestyle.
+Even in the presence of conditions such as polycystic ovary syndrome, I mainly recommend an integrated program of diet and physical activity and, only later, medications, which are also very useful.

 Photocredits: Emiliano Nesi

-My main fields of interest and expertise are: management of high-risk pregnancy , recurrent fetal loss, reproductive medicine, gynecological endocrinology from young age to menopause and gynecologic and obstetric ultrasonography, in addition to acupuncture in gynecology and obstetrics and forensic medicine.
+My main fields of interest and medical specialization are: management of physiological and at-risk pregnancy , multiple abortion , reproductive medicine, gynecological endocrinology from youth to menopause and gynecological and obstetric ultrasound, as well as acupuncture in gynecology and obstetrics or for alterations of the menstrual cycle, and forensic medicine.

-I believe that the majority of benign gynecological diseases should be treated in a conservative way, without resorting to surgery, which in any case must be as less invasive as possible.
-Invasive surgery such as the removal of the uterus in women who are still young, say 40 years old, in presence of fibroids and metrorrhagia, without having tried the many medical therapies available today, is a method of the past that constitutes a defeat of preventive medicine, or a solution dictated by interests that go beyond the medical purposes and that I am committed to fight: some of my publications particularly demonstrate this commitment.
+I believe that most benign gynecological pathologies should be treated conservatively, without resorting to surgery, which in any case must be as least invasive as possible.
+Invasive operations such as hysterectomy (removal of the uterus) in the presence of fibroids and metrorrhagia, without having attempted the numerous medical therapies available today, in women who are still young, perhaps in their forties, are measures from other times that constitute a failure of medicine preventive, or solutions due to interests that go beyond medical purposes and that I undertake to oppose: some of my publications particularly demonstrate this commitment.

-Respect for the woman’s and the couple’s choices
+Respect for the choices of women and couples:

-The greatest respect for each person’s choices and for the self-determination of women and couples – especially with regard to fertility, reproduction and pregnancy – is another fundamental principle of my work.
-In my opinion, the physician’s task is essentially to inform as objectively as possible, without manifesting their own ethical and moral point of view.
-So I always try to explain the pros and cons of each choice without being conditioned and, with the same coherence, refraining from judging the painful choices of women, I’m not a conscientious objector for what concerns the delicate issue of abortion (italian law 194 / 78).
+Maximum respect for everyone’s choices and for the self-determination of women and couples – especially in terms of fertility, procreation and pregnancy – is another founding principle of my work.
+The doctor’s task, in my opinion, is essentially that of providing information in the most objective way possible, without bringing out his own ethical and moral point of view.
+So, without condition, I always try to explain the pros and cons of each choice and, with the same consistency, refraining from judging the painful choices of women, I am a doctor not a conscientious objector as regards the very delicate issue of abortion under law 194 / 78.

-As a doctor and woman I have always supported and followed any choice of motherhood and fertility treatment, from egg donation to embryo donation, pregnancies for single women or gay couples: more than one person has been seeking my attention because they felt judged elsewhere for their choices, and here they have been listened to.
+As a doctor and a woman, I have always supported and followed my patients’ maternity and assisted fertilization choices, from egg donation to embryo donation: more than one person has turned to me because they felt judged elsewhere for their choices, and here they found I listen.

-I also believe that it is necessary to do everything possible so that everyone of my patients can fulfill her desire for motherhood with the means science makes available: with the latest therapeutic advances indeed, many “cases” that were once considered “ hopeless “ can happily evolve in a positive way and allow women to finally crown their dream.
+I also believe that it is necessary to do everything possible so that each of my patients can fulfill her desire for motherhood with the means that science makes available today: in fact, with the latest therapeutic advances, many “cases” once considered “ hopeless “ can happily evolve positively and allow women to finally crown their dream.

-For years I have been also dealing with acupuncture for gynecology and obstetrics, and many of my patients who underwent assisted reproduction have benefited and drew support from this medical discipline: the experience has taught me that there is no one medicine and that Western medicine can, and often should, be accompanied by other alternative medicines, each of which can help achieving the well-being of a person.
-So I embarked on the path of Traditional Chinese Medicine which to me is helpful in many obstetrical gynecological situations.
+Furthermore, I have been dealing with acupuncture for gynecology and obstetrics for years, and many of my patients who have chosen assisted procreation have benefited and supported this medical discipline: experience has taught me that there is no single Medical Science and that Western medicine can, and often should, be accompanied by other alternative medicines, each of which can contribute to the well-being of the person.
+Therefore, I embarked on the path of traditional Chinese medicine which is of great help to me in many obstetric-gynecological situations.